bootchk/GimpFu-v3/gimpfu/adapters/readme.txt

 Code near the bottom is specialized.
 Mostly FBC.
 E.G. define methods that GimpFu v2 defined that are not in Gimp itself.

+Process to add an adapter:
+  copy an <adapter>.py
+  modify it:
+    change name
+    change properties according to GimpFu v2 documents change the new method according to GimpFu v3 documents

+  import it into adatption/marshal.py